iciis/similarweb-vs-google-analytics/README.md

 | Free Version Availability | Free version available with limited features, paid for full access | Fully free (GA4), with optional paid features (GA 360) |
 | Best For | Market researchers, agencies, and growth strategists | Website owners, marketers, and analytics professionals |

 **Both are powerful tools—but they serve very different purposes.** If you're aiming to **track your own website's performance and optimize user experience using internal data**, then **Google Analytics is the go-to choice**.

-On the other hand, if you’re looking to **benchmark against competitors, uncover market trends, or gain industry-level intelligence**, **Similarweb offers a broader and more strategic view**.

 For a well-rounded digital strategy, many professionals find it most effective to **use both tools in combination**—**leveraging Similarweb for external market insights** and **Google Analytics for deep internal performance analysis**